jpanakkal22/React_employee_directory/README.md

 * [Questions](#questions)

 ## Installation
-To begin installation, create a GitHub repository and clone it to your code editor.
-Run npx create-react-app (app name) to create the React application.
-Cd into the application and npm start to run the application.
-Install the required dependencies per package.json or run npm install from command line.
+Clone the repository to your code editor.
+Run npm install to get the required dependencies, and then npm start to begin the applicaiton.

 ## Usage
 A user can view the directory of people, sort the information by name either ascending or descending, and filter by gender.